10 Crazy Guidance to Get a Quality Food Hygiene Rating Scheme

 Make sure to cook all meat, poultry and seafood at the proper temperature.
 It is possible to kill all traces of campylobacter by cooking chicken thoroughly.

 Use a separate chopping board and utensils for meat, vegetable, and dairy preparation.
-This is to avoid contaminating ready-to-eat foods with harmful bacteria that can be present in raw food before it has been cooked.
+This is to avoid contaminating ready-to-eat foods with harmful bacteria that can be present in raw food.

 Proper food storage and temperature control can prevent E. coli and salmonella from spreading.
-Raw foods should be separated from ready-to-eat food items and stored in a clean shelf in the refrigerator.
-All cooked meat, poultry, and eggs should be stored at 40°F or below.
+Separate raw foods from ready-to-eat food items and store them on a clean shelf in the refrigerator.
+Store all cooked meat, poultry, and eggs at 40°F or below.

-Wash knives and utensils before and after preparing food, particularly after they have been touched by raw meat, eggs, fish and vegetables.
+Wash knives and utensils before and after preparing food, particularly after using them for raw meat, eggs, fish and vegetables.

 Employees should wear clean uniforms, keep their hair covered, and wash their hands often.
-Employees should be trained on food hygiene and hand-washing techniques.
+They should get training on food hygiene and hand-washing techniques.

 Cleanliness is essential for preventing foreign objects like hair and insects from contaminating food.
-Floors should be swept and mopped after each shift, garbage containers should be emptied frequently and sanitised, and kitchen counters and walls should be cleaned frequently.
+One should sweep and mop floors after each shift, frequently empty and sanitise garbage containers, and frequently clean kitchen counters and walls.

 By now, you’ve already known how poor food hygiene can affect your business.
 So, try maintaining food hygiene to gain the consumers’ trust and run your food business smoothly.